Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 6. if there is doubt as to whether the injury or fatality to a non-worker in the workplace is reportable, consult with Finance Services or Health and Safety.

-2.4.3 Refusal to Work where Health and Safety is in Danger
+2.7 Refusal to Work where Health and Safety is in Danger

-3. all work refusals by the employee shall be recorded on the Board’s Concern or Work Refusal Report Form.
+3. all work refusals by the worker shall be recorded on the Board’s Concern or Work Refusal Report Form.
 All parties investigating the work refusal will ensure that the requirements prescribed in Section 43 of the Act are applied and adhered to;

-2.4.4 Health and Safety Committees
+2.8 Health and Safety Committees

-4. the supervisor who receives the Workplace Inspection Report from the inspecting representative(s) shall respond, in writing to the observations or recommendations made in the report within 21 calendar days.
+4. the supervisor who receives the Workplace Inspection Report from the inspecting representative(s) shall respond, in writing, to the observations or recommendations made in the report within 21 calendar days.

 3. Definition